excellalabs/docker-workshop-2/README.md

     1. Run `kubectl get all`.
 The results show:

-        we created deploy/pingpong - the deployment that we just created, a high-level construct which allows scaling, rolling updates, rollbacks, multiple deployments can be used together to implement a canary deployment, delegates pods management to replica sets
+        - we created deploy/pingpong - the deployment that we just created, a high-level construct which allows scaling, rolling updates, rollbacks, multiple deployments can be used together to implement a canary deployment, delegates pods management to replica sets

-        our deployment created rs/pingpong-xxxx - a replica set created by the deployment, a low-level construct, makes sure that a given number of identical pods are running, allows scaling, rarely used directly
+        - our deployment created rs/pingpong-xxxx - a replica set created by the deployment, a low-level construct, makes sure that a given number of identical pods are running, allows scaling, rarely used directly

-        the replica set created po/pingpong-yyyy - a pod created by the replica sets
+        - the replica set created po/pingpong-yyyy - a pod created by the replica sets

 1. Run `kubectl logs deploy/pingpong --tail 1 --follow` to see the output.

 1. Scale by creating more copies of the pod: `kubectl scale deploy/pingpong --replicas 8`

-1. See the resilience provided by the deployment, which will keep the number of replicas requested.

-    1. In one terminal, run: `kubectl get pods -w`

-    1. Watch the output of that while running this in another terminal: `kubectl delete pod pingpong-xxxx` filling in `xxxx` with a pod identifier.
+1. Go to node2 and do `docker ps` to see all the containers running there.

 1. Clean up your pods, `kubectl delete deploy/pingpong`